Best Things to Do in Sapporo

 Hours: 11:00~18:00 (closed on Monday)

 Sapporo Maruyama Zoo (札幌円山動物園) is located at the foot of Mt.
 Maruyama within Maruyama Park.
 The municipal zoo opened in 1951.
 The zoo is home to about 200 species, 1,000 mammals, birds and reptiles including polar bear, elephant, giraffe, tiger, kangaroo, monkey, flamingo, and many more.
 With the concept of recreating the natural habitat for animals, the nature-oriented zoo creates habitats similar to natural environments that the animals are originally from.
 The zoo can be accessed within 20 mins from central area of Sapporo by public transport.

-the biggest red light district in Hokkaido and one of three major red light districts in Japan along with Kabukicho in Tokyo and Nakasu in Fukuoka.
-There are hundreds of bars and restaurants.
+Susukino (すすきの) is the biggest red light district in Hokkaido and one of three major red light districts in Japan along with Kabukicho in Tokyo and Nakasu in Fukuoka.
+There are hundreds of bars, restaurants, hotels and entertainment establishments.
 Enjoy drinking like locals in neon lights 😉

 Explore Susukino and Sapporo’s food culture with a local guide!
 “Sapporo Bar Hopping Food Tour” by Magical Trip is one of the most popular food tours in the city, offering authentic Hokkaido food experiences guided by local experts!
 Visit local Izakaya pubs, try delicious Hokkaido specialties and get tipsy with locals!
 Check the link below for more details about the tour and book the tour now!

 10. Shiroi Koibito Park